How the UK is short‑changing its own pensioners abroad

 Let’s put a figure on it.

-- If you moved abroad in 2010, you’ve likely lost £25,832 over the past 15 years compared to someone who stayed in the UK.
+- If you retired abroad in 2010, you’ve likely lost £25,832 over the past 15 years compared to someone who stayed in the UK.

 - If you left in 2015, you’re down £13,162.